 Can I get help finding an organisation?
 Can you help me with my application form/CV & covering letter?

 Yes!
-The Placement and Internship Unit run scheme insight seminars in the Spring Term, bookable on JobsLive that gives hints and tips on how to find an organisation, defining your project and the Professional Project Fund application process.
+The Placement and Internship Unit run scheme insight seminars in the Spring Term and over Easter while applications are open.
+These insight sessions are bookable on JobsLive and provide hints and tips on how to find an organisation, how to define your project and detail on the Professional Project Fund application process.

-You can also book an Internship Discussions on JobsLive for one to one advice.
+You can also book an Internship Discussions on JobsLive for one to one advice during Autumn Term.

 How do I approach the organisations?